 Royal Unibrew’s corporate social responsibility (CSR) work is based on our shared values and Royal Unibrew’s Code of Ethics.
 Moreover, a number of guidelines have been defined for Royal Unibrew’s corporate social responsibility in our quality, food safety and environmental policies.
 Our CSR work includes most of the themes comprised in the four international CSR guideline sets: The OECD Guidelines for Multinational Enterprises, the ISO 26000 guidance on social responsibility, the UN Global Compact and the UN Guiding Principles on Business and Human Rights.

-Royal Unibrew has through many years chosen to focus on continuous improvements, which is a very hands-on method for the individual employee in terms of achieving sustainable long-term results.
-It is the objective to be able at all times to deliver strong quality products with due consideration of our employees and Royal Unibrew’s surroundings.
+Through many years Royal Unibrew has chosen to focus on continuous improvements, which is a very hands-on method for the individual employee in terms of achieving sustainable long-term results.
+It is the objective to be able to deliver at all times strong quality products with due consideration of our employees and Royal Unibrew’s surroundings.
 This approach has resulted in satisfactory improvements in a number of areas for several years and will also form the basis of our future CSR work.
-In 2017, we are planning to prepare and announce an overall strategy for our CSR work to create an even better framework for and insight into our targeted CSR efforts across our organisation.

 Our actual performance in 2018 includes the acquired businesses called a.a. in the tables, whereas b.a. is reported numbers excluding the acquisitions.
 Further, we have decided to include all sites (offices, terminals etc) in the 2018 reporting, which form the new benchmark.